How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

-To further evaluate the components of the performances and the type of errors of these algorithms, $\mathrm{F}_1$ score, precision and recall were computed for both TOF and LOF (Fig.\,\ref{fig:performance} c, d and Table \ref{tab:F1}).
-As the TOF showed best performance with lower $k$ neighborhood sizes on logmap-tent and simulated ECG-tachycardia values and showed no significant dependency with linear anomalies, the $\mathrm{F}_1$ scores were calculated at a fixed $k=4$ neighborhood forming a simplex in the 3 dimensional embedding space\cite{Sugihara2012}.
-In contrast, as LOF showed stronger dependency on neighborhood size, the optimal neighborhood sizes were used for $\mathrm{F}_1$ score calculations.
-Finally, thresholds corresponding to $M = 110$ timesteps and the top $5.5 \%$ percentile were used for TOF and LOF respectively, which is the expected simulated anomaly length.
+As TOF showed best performance in terms of ROC AUC with lower $k$ neighborhood sizes, the $\mathrm{F}_1$ scores were calculated at a fixed $k=4$ neighborhood forming a simplex in the 3 dimensional embedding space \cite{Sugihara12}.
+In contrast, as LOF showed stronger dependency on neighborhood size, the optimal neighborhood sizes were used for $\mathrm{F}_1$ score calculations. \soma{Discord uses no neighbourhood parameter, as it calculates all-to-all distances between points in the state space.}

-For the linear outlier datasets, TOF performed almost perfectly with high precision and recall, hence with high $\mathrm{F}_1$ score as well.
-In contrast LOF performed poorly in all these measures.
-On the logmap-tent dataset TOF showed good $\mathrm{F}_1$ score due to very high precision and slightly lower recall score, while LOF reached a mediocre $\mathrm{F}_1$-score.
-On the simulated ECG-tachycardia data series, TOF produced reasonably high precision, recall and $F_1$ score, while LOF produced low quality measures in all means.